+Figure 7: Zoom meeting room (left) can be booked in calendar in collaboration site (right).

-Create their own mailing lists.
+Topic/working groups can create their own mailing lists.
 Topic drivers and working group chairs can contact the Secretariat (tsbfgai4h@itu.int) to create the list.
-Focus group members can sign up to the list of their choice by subscribing on http://itu.int/go/fgai4h-lists.
+Focus group members can sign up to the list of their choice by subscribing on http://itu.int/go/fgai4h-lists with their ITU user account.

 Copyright note: Sections 1.a, 1.b and 6.b with the organigram originate from a conference contribution to appear in the conference proceedings or a journal.
 All rights remain with the authors: Wenzel, M. and Wiegand, T. (2019).
 Towards International Standards for the Evaluation of Artificial Intelligence for Health.
 ITU Kaleidoscope Conference.
 Atlanta, USA.